mpv-player/mpv/DOCS/man/en/options.rst

         are not easily implementable, because container formats usually use time stamps for identifying frames.)
     ``%tX``
-        Specify the current local date/time using he format ``X``.
+        Specify the current local date/time using the format ``X``.
 This format specifier uses the UNIX ``strftime()`` function internally, and inserts the result of passing "%X" to ``strftime``.
 For example, ``%tm`` will insert the number of the current month as number.
 You have to use multiple ``%tX`` specifiers to build a full date/time string.
+    ``%{prop[:fallback text]}``
+        Insert the value of the slave property 'prop'.
+E.g. %{filename} is the same as %f.
+If the property doesn't exist or is not available, nothing is inserted, unless a fallback is specified.
     ``%%``
         Replaced with the ``%`` character itself.